Linköping HC

-Linköping Hockey Club, often known by its initials LHC, or colloquially among its fans as Cluben, is a Swedish ice hockey club from Linköping, founded in 1976.
-The home arena of the team is Saab Arena (formerly Cloetta Center) which accommodates 8,500 spectators.
+Linköping Hockey Club, often known by its initials LHC, or colloquially among its fans as Cluben, is a Swedish professional ice hockey club from Linköping, founded in 1976.
+The home arena of the team is Saab Arena (formerly Cloetta Center) which accommodates 8,190 spectators.

 Competing in the Swedish Hockey League (SHL; formerly Elitserien), the club is placed twelfth in the marathon standings for the top Swedish ice hockey league.

 History

 1942–1975: The club's roots

 In 1942, a group of football players of BK Kenty founded the ice hockey club BK Robbi, who mostly played friendlies against other local clubs on Stångån during the winter.
 The board of Kenty had first been hesitant to establish a hockey department, but in 1945, the two clubs merged following lengthy discussions.
 Being heavily dependent on weather conditions, Kenty only played 30 games in five seasons during the second half of the 1940s.
-By the end of the 1950's, Kenty had established itself in Division 2, the domestic second tier.
+By the end of the 1950s, Kenty had established itself in Division 2, the domestic second tier.
 Meanwhile, the club was also granted a permanent home ground at Folkungavallen, close to the city centre.
 In 1969, Kenty merged with another local club, IK Terra.
-In the 1970's, Kenty suffered from internal differences, since part of the club's board wanted to financially prioritize football in favor of ice hockey.
+In the 1970s, Kenty suffered from internal differences, since part of the club's board wanted to financially prioritize football in favor of ice hockey.